awsdocs/amazon-ec2-user-guide/doc_source/nitrotpm-instance.md

 ## Launch an instance with NitroTPM enabled<a name="launch-instance-with-nitrotpm"></a>

-When you launch an instance with the following prerequisites, NitroTPM is automatically enabled on the instance\.
+When you launch an instance with the [ prerequisites](enable-nitrotpm-prerequisites.md), NitroTPM is automatically enabled on the instance\.
 You can only enable NitroTPM on an instance at launch\.
 For information about launching an instance, see [Launch your instance](LaunchingAndUsingInstances.md)\.

-**Prerequisites for Linux instances**
-+ **AMI** – Requires an AMI with NitroTPM enabled\.

-  Currently, there are no NitroTPM\-enabled Amazon Linux AMIs\.
-To use a supported AMI, you must perform a number of configuration steps on your own Linux AMI\.
-For more information, see [Create an AMI for NitroTPM support](enable-nitrotpm-support-on-ami.md)\.
-+ **Instance type** –Many virtualized instance types that support UEFI Secure Boot also support NitroTPM, such as `C5, C5a, C5ad, C5d, C5n, D3, D3en, I3en, Inf1, M5, M5a, M5ad, M5d, M5dn, M5n, M5zn, R5, R5a, R5ad, R5b, R5d, R5dn, R5n`, and `Z1d`\.
-Support on `C6a, C6i, G4ad, G4dn, G5, Hpc6a, I4i, M6a, M6i, P3dn, R6i, T3, T3a, U-12tb1, U-3tb1, U-6tb1, U-9tb1, X2idn, X2iedn`, and `X2iezn` are coming soon\!

-  For the instance types that support UEFI Secure Boot, see [Considerations](launch-instance-boot-mode.md#boot-considerations)\.

 ## Stop using NitroTPM on an instance<a name="disable-nitrotpm-support-on-instance"></a>